ahmed3000xp/WacOff/README.md

   - Pressure-sensitivity works
   - Works as a standard Linux compatible drawing tablet
   - 280Hz works perfectly (lags sometimes if your link is bad)

-### Stuff I found but I couldn't support

-   - The button on the S-Pen (that's literally it and it registers as evdev KEY 331)
+  - The button on the S-Pen works

 ### Supported Galaxy Note 9 models